kruj0/docker-splunk_envs/README.md

 # go
-copy the `docker-compose.yml` from the scenarios folder into the current folder. this file is for a single search head, which covers 90% of all test cases.
+copy the `docker-compose.yml` from the scenarios folder into the current folder.

+This file is for a **single search head**, which covers 90% of all test cases.

 Then:
 ```